It’s been awhile since I’ve done a book review but I’m back!!

 In STRONGER, Jeff describes the chaos and terror of the bombing itself and the ongoing FBI investigation in which he was a key witness.
 He takes us inside his grueling rehabilitation, and discusses his attempt to reconcile the world’s admiration with his own guilt and frustration.
 And he tells of the courage of his fellow survivors.
 Brave, compassionate, and emotionally compelling, Jeff Bauman’s story is not just his, but ours as well.
 It proves that the terrorists accomplished nothing with their act of cowardice and shows the entire world what Boston Strong really means.

 Review: The Boston Marathon bombing was a horrific event!
 Jeff Bauman did not see himself as a hero or a celebrity or anyone that was even all that special.
 Little did he know how much his life was going to change as he stood at the finish line to cheer his girlfriend Erin on as she finished the race.
 There were certainly many heroes that day helping to save the lives of the victims.
 This book tells the story of what happened on that fateful day, as well as how Jeff dealt with and healed from his traumatic injuries.
 His girlfriend Erin stood by his side through the entire ordeal.
 Theirs is certainly a very special love story!
 There were so many parts of this book that just really moved my heart, it’s hard to just name a couple of them but I would highly recommend this book.
 It really made me realize how the ordinary become the extraordinary in the face of trauma.
 We truly are….Boston Strong!!

 The faith journey of a deaf, lung-transplanted dude with cystic fibrosis.

 God in real life ... also coffee

-come and watch the adventures of a puppy a girl and there family
+come and see the adventures of a girl and her family

 Freelance Writer, Proofreader, and Author